haresfaiez/haresfaiez.github.io/_posts/2016-07-22-UNIX-portability.markdown

 Keeping them synchronized may have a significant cost.
 So we may not offer the same features on different environments at the same time.
 The user may not have the same experience across different contexts.
-And he will blow us with some ‘pretty’ messages on the bug tracking tool.
+And he will not be satisfied.

 Duplication is evil.